walt-id/waltid-identity/docs/mobile-wallet-development.md

 enableAndroidBuild=true
 enableIosBuild=true
+# Optional: enables the mock Web/Wasm preview module.
+# enableWalletDemoComposeWeb=true
 ```

 `local.properties` is ignored by Git and overrides the tracked defaults in `gradle.properties`.
 Command-line `-P` flags still take highest precedence for CI and one-off overrides.

 Enable only the platform builds your machine can support.
 Android requires an Android SDK; iOS requires macOS, Xcode, and CocoaPods.
+The Web/Wasm flag only enables the mock Compose preview module.

 ## Common checks